asepsunarya/smk/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🏫 About SMK Progresia Cianjur
+## 🏫 About This System

-This system was developed specifically for SMK Progresia Cianjur to implement the Kurikulum Merdeka assessment system.
-The school offers various vocational programs including:
+This system was developed to implement the Kurikulum Merdeka assessment system for SMK institutions.
+The system supports various vocational programs including:

 - Rekayasa Perangkat Lunak (RPL)
 - Teknik Komputer dan Jaringan (TKJ)